 BIAA Celebrates Brain Injury Awareness Month

-Fairfax, Va. – The Brain Injury Association of America (BIAA) is celebrating Brain Injury Awareness Month this March by putting a spotlight on the experiences of brain injury survivors.
-For the third year, BIAA will continue its More Than My Brain Injury campaign, which centers the stories of brain injury survivors to increase understanding, reduce stigma, improve care and showcase the diversity in this community.
+The Brain Injury Association of America (BIAA) has been celebrating Brain Injury Awareness Month this March by putting a spotlight on the experiences of brain injury survivors.
+For the third year, BIAA continued its More Than My Brain Injury campaign, which centers the stories of brain injury survivors to increase understanding, reduce stigma, improve care, and showcase the diversity in this community.